ISI-apex/hpsc-bsp/README.md

 The top-level `build-hpsc-bsp.sh` script wraps the other build scripts, so please read their documentation below before proceeding.

-By default, it will run through fetch, build, stage, and package steps.
+By default, it will run through fetch, build, stage, package, and package-sources steps.
 The following steps may be run independently using the `-a` flag so long as previous steps are complete.

 * `fetch` - download/build toolchains and fetch build sources